kaustubhthakur/uday03meh/README.md

 Idea for icons:
-use both type of icons with square ones above label icons and give same width to both, use them as images and not as links -->
+use both type of icons with square ones above label icons and give same width to both, use them as images and not as links

+Try out more github stats and github actions for page deployment -->